nequals30/home-server/README.md

 ### 2. Local Backup
 This incrementally copies everything from my main hard drive onto my backup drive.
 Since using `rsync` with the `--delete` flag is scary, this script has a bunch of guard-rails around things that could go wrong.

+### 3. Docker Backup/Update
+Loops through a bunch of docker stacks, updates them, and backs up specific volumes to a specified directory, and prunes unused images.

 ---
 ## Utilities